espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/using_package_managers.md

 ### Using pip

+Using pip without a virtual environment can result in package conflicts and compatibility issues.
+When pip installs a package, it installs it system-wide and it could potentially conflict with other packages or system libraries that depend on different versions of the same package.
+This can lead to unexpected behavior and make it difficult to reproduce results or debug issues.

+For these reasons, it is generally recommended to use virtual environments and then install packages with pip to create isolated environments for our scientific pipelines.

+So the ideal for software reproducibility management is to use Python virtual environments, such as the following.

 ### Using a Python VirtualEnv

 Install virtualenv.
 You can install virtualenv using pip.
 Open a command prompt or terminal and type the following command: